 - If I withdraw funds from my accounts, what strategy do you recommend to help reduce the potential tax liability?

-- Are there opportunities in my portfolio to offset capital gains I’ve recognized with capital losses?
+- Are there opportunities in my portfolio to offset capital gains I’ve realized with capital losses?